This post may contain affiliate links. Please read my disclosure policy.

 - The cake tastes amazing as is, but feel free to jazz up the batter with fresh lemon or orange zest or vanilla.

 Best Ever Moist Almond Cake

 - 1 cup (130 g) all purpose flour or gluten-free flour blend

 - ½ teaspoon fine sea salt

 - 4 room temperature eggs, lightly beaten

-- 2 sticks (16 tablespoons) butter, at room temperature
+- 2 sticks (16 tablespoons) unsalted butter, at room temperature

-- 1 cup mixed blueberries, raspberries and sliced strawberries
+- 1-2 cups (444 g) mixed blueberries, raspberries and sliced strawberries

 - Preheat oven to 350 degrees.
 Butter a 9-inch springform pan and line the bottom with parchment paper.